Volodiay616/tutorials/README.md

 <!-- /!\ do not modify above this line -->

-# Odoo 14 tutorial
+# tutorial modules

-This is my solution of Odoo 14 tutorial
+my solution tutorial odoo 14.0

 <!-- /!\ do not modify below this line -->